leopade/toolik-synoptic-analysis/plots/README.txt

 Example plot of one day compared to auroral activity.
+Made with Gnuplot.